StoneStepsInc/fit/README.md

   * `-d c:\path\to\target`

-    Points to the directory to scan.
+    Points to a directory to scan.
 If omitted, current directory is scanned.

   * `-p c:\path\to`

-    Specifies the base path that will be removed from file paths under the the scanned directory when stored in the database.
+    Specifies the base path that will be removed from file paths under the the scanned directory, when stored in the database.

     If omitted, full source path will be recorded in the database and only the original file tree can be verified.